mig1984/bashible/docs/dash2.md

 #### - VARIABLE = VALUE

-Conditionally set a variable to a value.
+If you want to set a variable if conditions of a block match, do it like this:

 ##### Example: